MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-learn-about-costing.md

 ---
-title: About Inventory Costing | Microsoft Docs
+title: About Inventory Costing
-description: Managing inventory costs is concerned with recording and reporting business operating costs.
-It includes the reporting of manufacturing costs and inventory costs, that is, the value of items.
+description: Managing inventory costs is all about recording and reporting business operating costs, including the reporting of manufacturing costs and inventory costs.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual